VarshaRamach/Excel-and-Visual-Basic/README.md

 This folder contains the following files:
 1. Kickstarter Projects Data analysis using MS Excel.
-2. Folder enclosing easy and moderate solution modules using VBA for Excel.
+2. Folder enclosing Stock Market Analysis (easy and moderate solutions) using VBA for Excel.